smgoldade/neschess/README.md

 I'm doing this as a personal project on behalf of my job.

 ## Recognition
-This project derives pretty much all necessary information needed for programming the NES Wiki over at from [nesdev](https://www.nesdev.org/).
+This project derives pretty much all necessary information needed for programming the NES from the NES Wiki over at from [nesdev](https://www.nesdev.org/).
 Additional inspiration and ideas taken from [nesdoug](https://nesdoug.com).